Technical Terms & Definitions

 AI Integration for Small Business

-Definition: The strategic implementation of artificial intelligence technologies within small and medium-sized businesses to improve efficiency, decision-making, and competitive advantage.
+Definition: AI Integration for Small Business refers to the strategic implementation of artificial intelligence technologies within small and medium-sized businesses to improve efficiency, decision-making, and competitive advantage.
+This process involves identifying appropriate AI use cases, selecting suitable technologies, implementing solutions, and ensuring proper integration with existing business processes and systems.

 ☁️ Cloud & Infrastructure